-New research shows that plastics emit powerful greenhouse gases as they break down.
+New research shows that plastics emit powerful greenhouse gases as they degrade.

 Picture the Empire State Building in New York.
 Now imagine 1000 of them side by side.
 Combined, this forest of skyscrapers would weigh about 300 million tons.
 This is the amount of plastic humanity produces every year.
 Around half of this is single-use plastic: used just once before being discarded, with much of that ending up in our oceans.